|

 The cardinals favourable to the Jesuits are Giustiniani, Odescalchi, Pedicini and Bertalozzi.
 The cardinals opposed to the Jesuits, owing to different causes and different circumstances, are Zurla, Di Gregorio, Bernetti, Capellari and Micara.

-On February 28, the Consular Agent in Rome of the Duke of Modena, Ceccopieri, wrote to his Foreign Minister, the Marquis Molza (Bianchi, 429-430)
+On February 28, the Consular Agent in Rome of the Duke of Modena, Count Ceccopieri, wrote to the Marquis Giuseppe Molza, the Foreign Minister of Archduke Franz, Duke of Modena [Bianchi, 429-430]:

 Tre cardinali sono stati sopra gli altri distincti in questi giorni dai loro eminentissimi colleghi e col maggior numero de' loro voti pel papato nella ballotazione, questi sono Pacca, Gamberini, e De Gregorio.
 Dicesi però che De Gregorio abbia l' esclusiva della Francia, e contro Pacca dicesi essersi molto adoperato il cardinale Zurla, il quale ha posto in vista dei votanti che quel cardinale pottrebe forse non essere immeritevole di soglio, ma che le persone che lo circodano sono forse di peggiore, o per lo meno di eguale calibro a quelle che circondavano Leone XII.

-On March 7, Crosa, the Sardinian Ambassador in Rome, wrote to Turin (Bianchi, 430-431) that De Gregorio had obtained 24 votes, only four short of election, and that he was being favored by the Ambassadors of France and Spain, probably to stop the Austrians.
+On March 7, Crosa, the Sardinian Ambassador in Rome, wrote to Turin (Bianchi, 430-431) that De Gregorio had obtained 24 votes on the 6th, only four short of election at the time (with 41 voters), and that he was being favored by the Ambassadors of France and Spain, probably to stop the Austrians.
 Cardinal Albani, who had entered the Conclave that day was a personal enemy of De Gregorio, which would affect the latter's chances (Buckingham, 98).
 Crosa wrote again on March 12 that the Minister of Naples had managed to have smuggled into the Conclave a memorial which denounced De Gregorio for personal laxity as well as political indulgence toward liberal ideas.

-In early March a minor scandal erupted; two conclavists were expelled from the Conclave and sent to the Castel S. Angelo for leaking the news that Cardinal De Gregorio was going to be elected within two days.
-On March 12, the Consul of Modena wrote (Bianchi, 430):
+Also on March 7, a minor scandal erupted.
+At the morning scrutiny, Cardinal Somaglia, the Dean, made complaints against some of the conclavists were talking too much about information they received from their cardinals, and were putting about as certain fact things which were still very much uncertain. two conclavists were expelled from the Conclave and sent to the Castel S. Angelo for leaking the news that Cardinal De Gregorio was going to be elected within two days.
+The Consul of Modena reported in a letter of March 12 (Bianchi, 430):

 Sono stati espulsi dal Conclave, e rinchiusi nelle prigioni un conclavista (e credo quello del cardinale Ruffo Scilla) ed un facchino.
 Costoro, ad onta dei giuramento di segretezza, e dal quale sono tutti legati nel porre il piede nel conclave, aveano fatto ben chiaramente conoscere che il cardinale De Gregorio sin da due giorni a questa parte sarebbe stato eletto papa.
 Tale elezione però è andata in fumo anch'essa per essere entrato il cardinale Albani.

-The French Cardinal de Clermont-Tonnerre entered the conclave on March 28.
+The French Cardinal de Clermont-Tonnerre entered the conclave late in the afternoon on March 28.
 He had with him written instructions from Chateaubriand (32-33):

-At the scrutiny on the morning of March 31, Castiglione had 28 votes, de Gregorio 15, Cappellari 4. and Somaglia, Giustiniani and Fransoni one each; the second part of the voting, called the accessio, brought Castiglione 8 more votes, de Gregorio and Somaglia five each, and Giustiniani one.
-Though Castiglione barely had his two-thirds, another vote was ordered, and he thereupon received 47 votes.
+At the scrutiny on the morning of March 31, Castiglione had 28 votes, de Gregorio 15, Cappellari 4. and Somaglia, Giustiniani and Fransoni one each; the the accessio, brought Castiglione 8 more votes, de Gregorio and Somaglia five each, and Giustiniani one.
+Though Castiglione barely had his two-thirds, another vote was ordered due to a slight irregularity, and he thereupon received 47 votes.
+Cartwright (p.
+157) explains that the irregularity was in the mottoes that each cardinal added to his own ballot as a means of identification; at the accessio, the same motto is supposed to be used as at the scrutiny.
+Two cardinals chose not to do so, thereby invalidating the accessio.
+Their actions were undoubtedly deliberate, intended to give the opponents of Castiglione time to continue their plotting against his election.
 Francesco Cardinal Castiglione was elected, with the support of Cardinal Albani and the Austrian interest.
 He took the name Pius VIII, and named Cardinal Albani as his Secretary of State.

 Prince Clemens von Metternich supplied his information about the election to his friend Count Tatischeff on April 6, 1829: